 Here is the criteria of the “Newsletter Subscribers” Segment:

-You can now see this Segment located under the Act-On Master List:
+You can now see this Segment located under the Act-On Primary List:

-Note: Identifying all subscribers is easiest when utilizing a Master List structure within your Act-On Marketing Lists.
-This allows you to build a single segment underneath a parent Master List to identify all records who meet your unengaged criteria.
+Note: Identifying all subscribers is easiest when utilizing a Primary List structure within your Act-On Marketing Lists.
+This allows you to build a single segment underneath a parent Primary List to identify all records who meet your unengaged criteria.

 Build Your Newsletter Email